 In order to create a better rise and a lighter tasting bread, you can sift the bran out of whole wheat flour.
 Less-soluble bran interferes with gluten development and lowers possible expansion.
-This is a popular way to make a wholemeal flour more functional for bread.
-Simply pass your flour through a fine mesh strainer before it is weighed to catch and remove the larger pieces.
+This is a popular way to make wholemeal flour more functional for bread.
+Simply pass your flour through a fine-mesh strainer before it is weighed to catch and remove the larger pieces.

 How do you sift flour?